Profanatic/multi_dork_tor.py/README.md

 # multi_dork_tor.py
 OSINT tool for performing anonymous dork-based queries via **Tor**, using **Startpage** or **Yandex** as the search engine.

-# Tor Dork Search
+# MULTI_DORK_TOR

-An OSINT tool for performing anonymous dork-based queries via **Tor**, using **Startpage** or **Yandex** as the search engine.
+An OSINT tool enabling anonymous dork searches over Tor with Startpage or Yandex support.

-> 🛡️ Designed for cybersecurity researchers and analysts focused on privacy-preserving reconnaissance.
+> 🛡️ Designed for cybersecurity researchers and osint analysts focused on privacy-preserving reconnaissance.

 ---